aws-controllers-k8s/community/docs/design/proposals/ackctl/adopt-by-tags.md

   `spec,omitempty`, so a CR with no spec validates; `spec: {}` is present-but-empty, gets checked against spec's own required fields, which most kinds have, and is rejected by the API server.
-- **`--adoption-set` is the handle for the collection**, generated when the flag is omitted.
+- **`--adoption-set` is the handle for the collection**, derived from the run's selector when the flag is omitted.
 It is a label, never part of a name, so one value can span several runs and still select them all — which is also how a user verifies the adoption took:

   ```console